-- If SDS must secure a remote reader/scribe for a student additional access may be needed.
-If needed, SDS staff may will email you to request that you add the assigned individual to your Blackboard course.
-SDS would then create a Webex session between the student and the reader/scribe so that the reader/scribe can access the same material your student needs to view.
+- If SDS must secure a remote reader/scribe for a student, additional access to the course may be needed.
+SDS staff may then email you to request that you add the assigned individual to your Blackboard course.
+SDS would create a Webex session between the student and the reader/scribe so that the reader/scribe can access the same material your student needs to view.

 - Depending on the needs of the situation (Collaborate, online test, online lab, etc.) scribes may need to submit the material or test answers to you in an alternative format such as via email or a secure Box link.
-SDS staff will work with you to develop the best possible process given the resources available.
+SDS staff will work with you to develop the best possible process given the resources available to ensure academic integrity.

 - Note: Assigned readers and scribes may change according to staff availability.

 VII.
 ATTENDANCE, MAKE-UP WORK, & ASSIGNMENT EXTENSION ACCOMMODATIONS

 - Faculty are encouraged to think flexibly during the transition to remote learning and recognize that students with disabilities may be facing new challenges in this environment.

 - Faculty must continue to honor all disability-based accommodations and be mindful that adjustments may be necessary to allow for remote learning access.

 - Note that flexing a course standard may provide an alternate way for a student to meet essential course requirements and meet learning objectives, yet still allow for active participation while a student is managing disability limitations.

 - When disability-related absences have occurred/will occur, students are responsible for contacting the faculty member and/or SDS as soon as possible to arrange for make-up work or an alternate due date(s).